The Outer Worlds: Spacer's Choice Edition Review

 It can be fixed in the field or on a workbench.
 But to fix them, you need armor or weapon pieces, which can be difficult to acquire because they are typically salvaged from worn-out machinery.
 The aforementioned one-button repairs and junk sales apply to all-equipped gear.
 Add-ons, such as sights or damage modules, can also be installed on weapons.
 You can also improve your weapons and armor's DPS and effectiveness by tinkering with them.

 There is a wide variety of these, from an increase of +50% in experience gained from killing enemies with a companion to an increase of +10 in dialog skills.
-This provides even more opportunities for fun for the game's current player base.
+This provides even more fun opportunities for the game's current player base.
 However, you can play around with different class compositions once you've reached the level cap.
 There is no need to worry about squandering Experience Points, and you should feel motivated to keep fighting even after the story concludes.
-Those who play intending to create a "perfect character" will appreciate the added freedom to raise their character's potential.
+Those who intend to create a "perfect character" will appreciate the added freedom to raise their character's potential.

 The Outer Worlds: Spacer's Choice Edition, PC, Review, Party Selection, Gameplay, Screenshots, Sci-Fi RPG, NoobFeed